shiro-wang/RL_Beta_Gobang/README.md

 ## 主要參考
-Refer to the [git](https://github.com/zhiyiYo/Alpha-Gobang-Zero) Add another game program based on the referring code.
+Refer to the [git](https://github.com/zhiyiYo/Alpha-Gobang-Zero) Add another game program (pygame) based on the referring code.
 Using the program train.py to train another model with more times of self-playing.

 ## Policy-Value Net